BMFL OFFICIAL RULEBOOK 1.4

 Section 5: Game Timing

-Game clock will stop only upon a called time out (referee's, injury, or team), at the 2 minute warning of the second half, or, if there are fewer than two minutes remaining in the second half and the point differential is less than 17 points, upon any of the following occurrences:
+Game clock will stop only upon a called time out (referee's, injury, or team), before the 2 minute warning of the second half, or, if there are fewer than two minutes remaining in the second half and the point differential is less than 17 points, upon any of the following occurrences:

 An incomplete pass.